-Condition: The quarterly reports filed by the District to document amounts spent in the Title I program are generated and submitted by the same person with no review of these forms for accuracy by someone other than the person preparing the forms.
+Type of Finding: Significant Deficiency in Internal Control Over Compliance document reimbursable meals for the food service program are generated and submitted by the same person, with no review of these forms for accuracy by someone other than the person preparing the forms.

-Criteria: The District should have a procedure in place to review these reports generated comparing the information to actual data recorded in the software system.
+Condition: The monthly claim forms for reimbursement filed by the School District to forms generated comparing the information to actual data received from the School District's separate cafeteria software system.
 This will ensure their accuracy before reports are submitted.

-Cause: The School District did not perform a review of the forms before they were submitted.
+Criteria: The School District should have a procedure in place to review the monthly claim someone other than the preparer before they were submitted.

-Effect: The forms could include incorrect information which would result in delayed funding and if selected for audit by the state, could jeopardize the District's award amount in future periods.
+Cause: The School District did not perform an independent review of the forms by incorrect reimbursement and if selected for audit by the state, could jeopardize the School District's reimbursement amount in future periods.